spotinst/help/src/docs/ocean/getting-started/aks/README.md

 * Step 2: Create a VNG (Virtual Node Group)
 * Step 3: Migrate Workloads to Ocean from the Azure Portal

-### Step 1 – Use the Create Ocean Cluster Wizard to import an AKS cluster
+## Launch the Create Ocean Cluster Wizard

 To launch the Create Ocean Cluster Wizard in the Spot Console:
 * In the top left menu, click **Ocean**.